Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Resolution of Conflicts in Simple Linear Regression Through the Origin

 An important drawback of the classical framework is that outliers have a significant impact on the estimation, due to the normal assumption.
 In this paper, we study robustness of the estimation of $\beta$ and $\sigma$.
-The objective is to find sufficient conditions to attain whole robustness, meaning a gradual decrease in the impact of outliers as they converge towards plus or minus infinity, to ultimately reach a level where their impact is null.
-The nature of the results presented in Sect.~\ref{sec-conflict} is asymptotic, in the sense that some $y_i$'s approach $+\infty$ or $-\infty$.
+The objective is to find sufficient conditions to attain whole robustness.
+The nature of the results presented in Section~\ref{sec-conflict} is asymptotic, in the sense that some $y_i$'s approach $+\infty$ or $-\infty$.
 The known vector $\mathbf{x_n}:=(x_1,\ldots,x_n)$ is considered as fixed.
-In Sect.~\ref{sec_illu_thm}, we explain that studying this theoretical framework is sufficient to attain, in practise, robustness against any type of outliers (i.e. outliers because of their extreme $x$ value, extreme $y$ value, or both).
+In Section~\ref{sec_illu_thm}, we explain that studying this theoretical framework is sufficient to attain, in practice, robustness against any type of outliers (i.e.\ outliers because of their extreme $x$ value, extreme $y$ value, or both).